McIntyre-Lab/TranD/docs/1_gtf_trand/README.md

 ![TranD_schematic_A](TranD_schematic_A_white_bg.png)

-With a single GTF as input, _TranD_ can be used to generate a splice-match consolidated transcriptome annotation, calculate and summarize complexity metrics, summarize structural elements of the transcriptome annotation, and summarize transcriptome-wide alternative splicing.
+With a single GTF as input, _TranD_ can be used to calculate and summarize complexity metrics, summarize structural elements of the transcriptome annotation, and summarize transcriptome-wide alternative splicing.

 <br>

 ## Splice-Match Consolidation

 To focus on the comparison of structural variation in transcript splicing, transcriptome anntoations can be splice-match consolidated (i.e., transcripts with identical splice junctions are consolidated to one uniquely spliced representative transcript that spans the exon space of the contributing transcripts).

+**NOTE: This functionality has been converted into the utility id_ujc.py.
+More information on how to use this utility can be found on the [Utility Description](https://github.com/McIntyre-Lab/TranD/wiki/Utility-Descriptions-(with-Examples)) page.**

 <br>